k2view-academy/K2View-Academy/articles/39_fabric_catalog/20_catalog_APIs.md

 <span style="border-radius: 1em; background-color: #0969da; padding: 0 10px; color:white">GET</span>   `/api/catalog/{version}/build-catalog-artifacts`

-The API builds the Catalog artifacts based on a given version.
-The artifacts include details of all Catalog fields and their properties, such as Classification and PII.
+The API builds the Catalog artifacts for the specified Catalog version.
+The artifacts include details of the fields that belong to all Catalog's data platforms and their properties (such as *definedBy*, *classification* and *pii*).
 The artifact is created in a CSV format, saved in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree, and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

 Starting from Fabric V8.3, the relations artifact can also be extracted by the API.
+The relations artifacts include the details of the Catalog's *refersTo* relations.
 It can be done when setting ```refersTo=true``` in the API input.
 The relations artifact is created in a CSV format, saved in the ```Implementation/SharedObjects/Interfaces/Discovery/MTable``` folder of the Project tree, and uploaded to the Fabric memory as an [MTable](/articles/09_translations/06_mtables_overview.md).

-Refer to the [Catalog Artifacts article](/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md) for more details about the structure and naming format of relations artifacts.
+Refer to the [Catalog Artifacts](/articles/39_fabric_catalog/catalog_app/09_build_artifacts.md) article for more details about the structure and naming format of the created artifacts.

 Starting from Fabric V8.4, building an artifact can be done for either a single data platform or for the full catalog.